Country Profile: Bouvet Island

 Geography

-- It is approximately 12,776 km from Norway, nearly one-third the Earth's circumference.
+- 12,776 km distance from Norway, nearly one-third the earth's circumference

 People and Society

 Bouvet Island is uninhabited, with no permanent residents.
-However, a small seasonal research station exists in the northwest corner, where a few researchers may stay temporarily.
+However, a small seasonal research station is situated in the northwest corner, accommodating a limited number of researchers for short durations.

 Environment

-- 0% of land is used for agriculture or forestry.
+- 0% of land is agricultural or forested

 Communications